burgerphilic18/burgerphilic18/README.md

 ## 🚀 My Projects
 Check out my repositories for a taste of what I’m working on!
-I love building, learning, and experimenting—my favorites are always evolving, so take a peek at [my GitHub repos](https://github.com/burgerphilic18?tab=repositories) for the latest.
+I love building, learning, and experimenting.
+My favorites are always evolving, so take a peek at [my GitHub repos](https://github.com/burgerphilic18?tab=repositories) for the latest.

 ## 🛠️ Tech Stack
 - **Languages:** JavaScript, Python, C, C++ (and always learning more!)